jeswr/queryable-credentials/README.md

 Yes, for instance the [Digital Credentials Query Language (DCQL)](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#dcql_query).
 However, such a query acts to filter for a set of existing credential structures - it does not perform any form of derivation or query *across* data from different credentials.

+## Existing VC/VP interop

+In general, the interop of VC's is quite messy - not because the concept behind any of the VC specifications is particularly complex, but because there are numerous specs defined by ISO/IEEE/IETF etc. that are all competing and thus require specs like [this interop profile](https://openid.github.io/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-wg-draft.html) to begin to work together.

 ## Pointers for verifiable credentials + ZKP

 Verifiable Credential Standards: